cliansang/kalman_filter_matlab/README.md

 # kalman_filter_matlab
-Implementation of Discrete Kalman Filter in Matlab/Octave with a simple example
+Implementation of Discrete Kalman Filter in Matlab/Octave with simple examples

+This repository demonstrates the implementation of Kalman filter with simple examples in Matlab/Octave.
-This is the implementation of Kalman Fiter in Matlab/Octave according to the paper entitled "An Introduction to the Kalman Filter" by Greg Welch and Gary Bishop.
-The paper is available at https://www.cs.unc.edu/~welch/media/pdf/kalman_intro.pdf .This example is based on the voltage reading error expressed in the above mentioned paper.
-The resultant graph could be a little bit different from the provided one in the paper because of the random generator used in this specific implementation.
+The documentation of Kalman filter used in this project is based on the paper entitled "An Introduction to the Kalman Filter" by Greg Welch and Gary Bishop.
+The paper can be downloaded at https://www.cs.unc.edu/~welch/media/pdf/kalman_intro.pdf .

+The "simpleKalmanFilter.m" example is based on the voltage reading error expressed in the above mentioned paper.
+However, the resultant graphs could be a little bit different from the provided ones in the paper because of the random generator used in this particular implementation.

+The "KF_train_const_speed.m" example is based on the one-dimentional train tracking problem.
+The problem is described in details in the lecture note entitled "Understanding the Basis of the Kalman Filter Via a Simple and Intuitive Derivation" by Ramsey Faragher.
+The lecture note can be downloaded at https://courses.engr.illinois.edu/ece420/fa2017/UnderstandingKalmanFilter.pdf .